When Diet & Exercise Are Not Enough for a Normal Cholesterol

-About a year ago, we explained on our blog the root causes of high cholesterol through the view of traditional Chinese medicine (TCM).
+About a year ago, we explained the root causes of high cholesterol through the view of traditional Chinese medicine (TCM).

 We wanted to revisit this topic because we recently received an email from a customer from San Diego.
 The customer wishes to remain anonymous; he agreed to let us use his initials, JH.

 JH’s email serves as a good case study for a certain subset of people with high cholesterol: those who have a genetic predisposition to it and can’t improve the condition with diet and exercise.

 In case you missed the post from last year and want the summary, here goes: